Get-Your/Get-Your/README.md

 > Each database instance should be created with some form of 'PostgreSQL Authentication' (either PostgreSQL-only or combined with Entra); the 'admin user' created with the database instance is referenced in all proceeding steps as `<admin_user>`

 ## Database Administration
-This section relies on the adminstrator to have locally installed the same version of Postgres being used in the Azure instance (the utility versions must match).
+This section relies on the administrator having PostgreSQL installed locally (the same version used in the Azure instance, for proper utility compatibility).

 For the following sections,